SereicikasTomas/Budget-App/README.md

 Budget app created using vanilla Javascript.
 By implementing OOP (object oriented programming).

 Working on this project I learned about:

--How closures work
+- How closures work
--Modular components
+- Modular components